The best MongoDB GUIs in 2024

 (Image courtesy of HumongouS.io)

-Some notable features include:
+Some notable HumongouS.io features include:

-• Smart filters: Create filters that you can use to display your collections as chips, which enables quick access
+• Smart filters: Create filters that you can use to display your collections as chips, which enables quick access.

-Winning feature: widgets for customization
+Winning feature: Widgets for customization

 With HumongouS.io widgets, you can customize how your data displays and use those widgets to pull data from specific reference collections as needed.
 There are viewer, form, and layout widgets.
 Viewer widgets let you represent data in more meaningful ways than default string values.

-Layout widgets give you an alternative to the default table view, allowing you to display specialized data.
+Form widgets are customizable, meaning you can match them to any data type in your database.
+Plus, layout widgets give you an alternative to the default table view, allowing you to display specialized data.

 NoSQL Manager

-Some notable features include:
+Some notable features of NoSQL Manager include:

 • Wide support: NoSQL Manager supports replica sets, sharded clusters connections, and standalone hosts